Viveks-Practice/Talk/README.md

 ## Purchases

-There are items for sale in the app: Personas with images that change as you message
+There are items for sale in the app: Personas with images that change as you message.

+For example the persona named **Princess Zelda Royal**.

 <p align="center">
 <img src="https://github.com/Viveks-Practice/Talk/blob/main/images/buy-persona-1.jpeg" width="200" alt="BuyPersona1"  />